 In Hellraiser, Clive Barker is operating on a low budget but does miracles with it.
 The film is economically restricted to the single location of a dreary suburban home for the most part.
 The effects work from the Image Animation group is a remarkable credit to the limited budget – particularly stunning is the sequence where Frank’s body is reconstituted from slime.
 (Although, the Lovecraftian Engineer and the animation light show climax leave somewhat to be desired).
 Barker’s handling of actors is not the best – nor would improve with subsequent films – but he has a good cast on hand, young Ashley Laurence, Andrew Robinson who makes a fine mid-film transformation and especially the cold-blooded Clare Higgins.
 Before it became overworked by the sequels, Christopher Young creates a memorably sepulchral score.

 Hellraiser produced nine sequels:– the worthwhile Hellbound: Hellraiser II (1988), two lame followups Hellraiser III: Hell on Earth (1992) and Hellraiser: Bloodline (1996), the surprisingly good Hellraiser: Inferno (2000), Hellraiser: Hellseeker (2002), Hellraiser: Deader (2005), Hellraiser: Hellworld (2005), Hellraiser: Revelations (2011) and Hellraiser: Judgment (2018).
 Barker executive produced and provided story for the first three sequels.
 Doug Bradley appears in all of the films.
-A remake of Hellraiser has been throughout the 00s, as part of the fad for remakes of 70s/80s horror films.
-Hellraiser is parodied in Transylvania Twist (1988) and Stan Helsing: A Parody (2009).
+This was followed by the remake Hellraiser (2022).
+Hellraiser is parodied in Transylvania Twist (1989) and Stan Helsing: A Parody (2009).
 Leviathan: The Story of Hellraiser and Hellbound: Hellraiser II (2015) is a documentary about the making of the first two films.

 Clive Barker would go on to direct two other films – Nightbreed (1990) about a secret city of shapechangers; and Lord of Illusions (1995), featuring his occult detective Harry D’Amour.
 Both, despite reasonable budgets, disappointed on the promise that Barker demonstrated here.
 For more than a decade now, Barker has announced a fourth directorial film and, although a number of titles have been announced, nothing has so far emerged.
-Other Clive Barker adaptations include:- Candyman (1992), from Barker’s story The Forbidden (1985), featuring a supernatural boogey man, which produced two sequels, The Midnight Meat Train (2008), Book of Blood (2009) and Dread (2009).
-Barker has also written one of the stories in the tv movie Quicksilver Highway (1997), acted as Executive Producer on Gods and Monsters (1998), wrote and produced Saint Sinner (2002) and produced The Plague (2006).
+Other Clive Barker adaptations include:- Candyman (1992), from Barker’s story The Forbidden (1985), featuring a supernatural boogey man, which produced two sequels, The Midnight Meat Train (2008), Book of Blood (2009), Dread (2009) and Books of Blood (2020).
+Barker has also written one of the stories in the tv movie Quicksilver Highway (1997), acted as Executive Producer on Gods and Monsters (1998), wrote the story and produced Saint Sinner (2002) and produced The Plague (2006) and the remake of Hellraiser (2022).
 These days Barker’s success lies as a novelist.
 His other books are:– Weaveworld (1987), The Great and Secret Show (1989), Imajica (1991), The Thief of Always (1992), Everville (1994), Sacrament (1996), Galilee (1998), Cold Heart Canyon (2001), Abarat (2002), Days of Magic, Nights of War (2004) and Mister B. Gone (2007).